Click Here To Schedule A Consultation

 Can Botox lift eyebrows?

 Definitely!
 A Botox brow lift is a common cosmetic procedure performed in the office of Dr. Michele Green.
-A Botox brow lift is an injectable treatment which will remove forehead wrinkles and fine lines, provide a lifting effect for the eyebrows, and minimize the appearance of upper eyelid hooding.
+A Botox brow lift is an injectable treatment that will remove forehead wrinkles and fine lines, provide a lifting effect for the eyebrows, and minimize the appearance of upper eyelid hooding.
 Brow lifts with Botox injections are often preferred to surgical brow lifts, which can result in a look that is unnatural or “surprised.”
 If too much Botox is injected into the forehead, however, the brow can actually look heavier and move the eyebrows down, resulting in the eyes looking smaller and the eyelids heavier.
 For this reason, it is essential to consult with an expert injector and board-certified dermatologist who understands the anatomy of the facial muscles and knows exactly where to inject to provide the best cosmetic results.
 Dr. Green in NYC is an Allergan platinum injector with decades of experience performing the best Botox injections in the city.
-If you’re interested in having a Botox brow lift, schedule a consultation with Dr. Green in her boutique dermatology office, located in the Upper East Side neighborhood in Manhattan.
+If you’re interested in having a Botox brow lift, schedule a consultation with Dr. Green in her boutique dermatology office in the Upper East Side neighborhood of Manhattan.

+Who uses Botox?
 Where can I get Botox?

 Botox has become an incredibly popular cosmetic treatment since it was approved by the FDA for treating wrinkles in 2002.
 Due to its popularity and a high demand for treatment, there is an increasing number of medical spas that offer Botox injections.
-The risk for experiencing unwanted and adverse side effects increases exponentially when treatment is performed by an unqualified or inexperienced injector.
-It’s best to have your Botox injections provided by a board-certified dermatologist in a medical setting to guarantee that your procedure is performed in an appropriate manner, using proper injection technique.
+The risk of experiencing unwanted and adverse side effects increases exponentially when treatment is performed by an unqualified or inexperienced injector.
+It’s best to have your Botox injections provided by a board-certified dermatologist in a medical setting to guarantee that your procedure is performed in an appropriate manner, using the proper injection technique.
 Although it may be more inexpensive to have treatment with a nurse injector or aesthetician, Botox injections can be dangerous if not done properly.
 Dr. Green in New York City is an internationally renowned board-certified cosmetic dermatologist with over 25 years of experience providing the best Botox injections for patients from around the globe.

 Does Botox help acne?